Please reach out to jdslabs.com/support for bulk orders. Thank you!

 • Most Active Speakers

 Ground loop will not occur for the majority of setups.
-We use Atom DAC+ and Element III with powered 2.0 and 2.1 speakers, JBL LSR-305 monitors, and larger A/V receivers—all of which are free of ground loop noise.
+We use our DACs with powered 2.0 and 2.1 speakers, JBL LSR-305 monitors, and larger A/V receivers—all of which are free of ground loop noise.
 Fortunately, breaking ground loop noise is easily accomplished when it occurs.

 Breaking Ground Loop